matigo/Noteworthy/README.md

 ##General Requirements
 You will need:
-* a web server running PHP 5.0 or higher
+* a web server running PHP 5.3 or higher with php-curl
 * MySQL 5.0 or higher

 ##Optional Components